clingen-data-model/clingen-interpretation/source/deeper_dive.md

 ##Further Information

 This document has described the connection to the SEPIO model and the detailed structure of a message.
-For details of the individual classes see the [Class Documentation](/tech).
+For details of the individual classes see the [Entities](/entities).
 For implementation topics, see the [FAQ](faq.html).